- SENATORS' STATEMENTS

 I do not see how we can say that the Americans are addressing the issue and that we should wait until their work is done.

-The honourable senator knows what was in the newspapers this week about the situation with Jeffrey Delisle, who was accused of espionage.
+The honourable senator knows what was in the newspapers this week about the situation with Jeffrey Delisle, who was charged with espionage.
 This week, we learned that the RCMP was informed of the situation not by CSIS, but by the FBI.

 It is obvious that there is still a weakness in the system that leaves us quite vulnerable to terrorist attacks.
 That weakness is the fact that our various agencies work in silos.
 The left hand does not know what the right hand is doing.
 The RCMP does not know what CSIS is doing.
 For all sorts of reasons, two organizations that are vital to our fight against terrorism do not seem to have an established way of working together.

-Of the recent events here in Canada that we learned of this week, one was extremely upsetting in terms of the need to provide monitoring and to ensure that the various agencies involved in the fight against terrorism communicate with one another.
+There is something extremely troubling about the recent events here in Canada that we learned of this week, in terms of the need to provide monitoring and to ensure that the various agencies involved in the fight against terrorism communicate with one another.

 — what we call "seasoned senators" who have been in this chamber for a certain period of time, since September 11, 2001.
 I see Senator Nolin, Senator Tkachuk, Senator Segal, Senator David Smith, Senator Andreychuk and Senator Furey.
 We have sat on that committee continuously and have always operated outside of any political allegiance because the objective of the safety and security of Canadians is paramount, in our opinion.
 We are seasoned senators with the maturity to approach those issues for the good of the objective.